Travere Therapeutics Inc. (TVTX) Beta Value: Understanding the Market Risk - News Heater

 Many brokerage firms have already submitted their reports for TVTX stocks, with JP Morgan repeating the rating for TVTX by listing it as a “Overweight.”
 The predicted price for TVTX in the upcoming period, according to JP Morgan is $26 based on the research report published on July 21st of the current year 2023.

-Volatility was left at 3.63%, however, over the last 30 days, the volatility rate increased by 4.80%, as shares surge +7.00% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.02% upper at present.
+Volatility was left at 3.90%, however, over the last 30 days, the volatility rate increased by 3.73%, as shares surge +7.60% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.95% lower at present.

-During the last 5 trading sessions, TVTX rose by +6.65%, which changed the moving average for the period of 200-days by -32.51% in comparison to the 20-day moving average, which settled at $15.58.
-In addition, Travere Therapeutics Inc. saw -20.73% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TVTX fell by -2.34%, which changed the moving average for the period of 200-days by -21.28% in comparison to the 20-day moving average, which settled at $15.95.
+In addition, Travere Therapeutics Inc. saw -22.59% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading